alanuodjassir/ColorCity/README.md

 Trends Colors

-Keeping You on update with Trendiest Colors In  Cars, Clothes, War Colors, and More Things.
+Keeping You on update with Trendiest Colors In  Cars, Clothes, Wall Colors, and More Things.